reputation-network/rey-docs/docs/contents/tutorial/hello_world.rst

 .. code::

-  $ docker run reputationnetwork:node -p 8545:8545
+  $ rey-cli dev node

 This will launch the geth node with an open port to connect via RPC and interact with it.
 So far, we just need to know that the account with address ``0x88032398beab20017e61064af3c7c8bd38f4c968`` has funds and is available to be used.
-As said, the smart contracts are already deployed:
+As said, the smart contracts are already deployed and have the following addresses:

 - Main smart contract address: ``0x6224d471b8590de463d27b067174b566b4b0b041``